Burning Fossil Fuel basics are explained

 Oil gets refined into nearly everything we use.

-For example diesel petrol plastics polymers synthetic clothes, in other words the manufacturing industry. (our jobs) Jobs?
+For example diesel petrol plastics polymers synthetic clothes, furniture, in other words the manufacturing industry. (our jobs) Jobs?
 Oh, we need our jobs.😱☠️

 Natural Gas is an even more potent greenhouse gas, raw Methane, or CH4.
 Burning it in the cooker or stove creates CO2.